KuhakuPixel/AceTheGame/tutorial/guides.md

 for more in depth and real practice visit [here](https://github.com/KuhakuPixel/AceTheGame/tree/master/tutorial)

 ## Prerequisite
-Before you start, you need to download the tools first:
+If you haven't done any installation, you need to download and install the tools first by visiting [here](https://github.com/KuhakuPixel/AceTheGame/blob/master/installation_guide.md)
-- ATG for memory scanning and editing (GUI): `app-release.apk` which can be downloaded from [here](https://github.com/KuhakuPixel/AceTheGame/releases/latest)
-- BillingHack to bypass in-app purchase: `BillingHack.apk` which can be downloaded from [here](links)

 ## ATG
 This tutorial is for game memory scanning and modification.